IsraelGboluwaga/wonderq/README.md

 Run TestApp/app.js in Node after Wonder Simple Message Queue has been initialized.

-Test suite with unit tests are incomplete.
+Test suite with unit tests still need to be finalized.

 ### End-to-end Test